jeremyfromearth/jeremyfromearth.com/_work/cmhr_human_rights_now.md

 ---
 layout: work
+headline: work
 title: Human Rights Now
-permalink: work/cmhr-human-rights-today
-headline: work
+date: 2014-08
 ---

+Hello this is a post